jcpmmx/Newstitles/README.md

 # Newstitles
+> Originally developed as a take-home test project for Litimetrics.

 The task is to write a function that produces a list of article titles from The NY Times (www.nytimes.com) and then sorts them by the sum of each title's tokens frequency (let's call this sum `weight` -a token is just a word separated